theArnoll/rpi-xmrig-setup/README.md

 #### After that,

-Input your password

-Make your choice in some purple screens

-After displaying your IP address, you're free to go!
+Wait until `Setup complete!` shows, and check your Cockpit IP address and note it down.
+You can now disconnect the monitor.

+**You have to** edit `~/start-xmrig.sh` to replace `[coin]:[address]` with your actual wallet details before rebooting in order to start mining.

-### Accessing you Pi
+### Accessing your Pi

-We installed `cockpit` in our Pi, so you can go to `http://[your_raspberry_pi_ip]:9090` to go to cockpit, see what's going on in your Pi and see the status, and run commands almost like you're using PuTTY in the Terminal of the page
+The script installs `cockpit` in your Pi.
+Navigate to `https://[your_raspberry_pi_ip]:9090` in your browser to manage the system, check status, and use the built-in Terminal (just like using PuTTY).

+**Note:** You will likely see a "Your connection is not private" warning because Cockpit uses a self-signed certificate.
+This is normal; please proceed (click "Advanced" > "Proceed to...").

+**Login** with your Pi's username and password.

+---

+#### Tested on

+- Ubuntu 22.04 on VMWare (x64, 2 CPUs, 3.5GB RAM (to emulate the real RAM availability of a 4GB Pi))